 The Library provides educational, cultural, leisure, reference, technology, and information services, resources, and programs for all ages.
 The Library may partner with other organizations in order to expand resources and offer additional services.
-The Library is guided in the nature and type of services offered by available financial resources, community needsinput, and professional standards and has historically emphasizesd direct public service rather than archival activities.
+The Library is guided in the nature and type of services offered by available financial resources, community input, and professional standards and emphasizes direct public service rather than archival activities.